SamplingNature/SamplingNature/events.md

 title: Events
 permalink: /events/
 ---

 # Workshops

-- Water, Rivers, Coasts, and Oceans March 2022 - Moorea
+-   Water, Rivers, Coasts, and Oceans March 2022 - Moorea, French Polynesia
-- Food and Health May 8-9, 2023 - Arizona
+-   Food and Health May 8-9, 2023 - Tucson, Arizona
-- Energy and Urbanization December 6-7, 2023 - New York
+-   Energy and Urbanization December 6-7, 2023 - New York City, New York
-- Nature - Biodiversity and Climate Early 2024 - Washington D.C
+-   Nature - Biodiversity and Climate Early 2024 - Washington, D.C

 # Webinars

-## Friday, November 3 at 1pm ET | Small identifiers with big impacts: examples from archaeological fieldwork, Sarah Kansa, Open Context
+## Friday, November 3 at 1pm ET \| Small identifiers with big impacts: examples from archaeological fieldwork, Sarah Kansa, Open Context

 [Register in advance for this meeting](https://us02web.zoom.us/meeting/register/tZApce2qqzsrHtZM0_5nCSuDotEDEUtGWxVt#/registration)

 Abstract: The importance of identifiers is difficult to convey to many researchers that lack formal training in databases or data management.
 While under-appreciated, identifier practices can have big downstream impacts on data re-use.